byuflowlab/GXBeam.jl/docs/src/examples.md

 # Examples

-These examples show how to use the various analysis capabilities of GEBT.jl.
-Many of these examples also provide a verification/validation for the implementation of geometrically exact beam theory in GEBT.jl.
+These examples show how to use the various analysis capabilities of GXBeam.
+Many of these examples also provide a verification/validation for the implementation of geometrically exact beam theory in GXBeam.

 ```@contents
 Pages = ["examples.md"]